ray-project/ray/doc/source/data/working-with-pytorch.rst

             tensor = torch.Tensor(1)
             ds = ray.data.from_items([{"tensor": tensor}])

-            ds.write_numpy("local:///tmp/tensor.npy", column="tensor")
+            ds.write_numpy("local:///tmp/tensor", column="tensor")

 .. _migrate_pytorch:

 Migrating from PyTorch Datasets and DataLoaders
 -----------------------------------------------

-If you are currently using PyTorch Datasets and DataLoaders, you can migrate to Ray Data for working with distributed datasets.
+If you're currently using PyTorch Datasets and DataLoaders, you can migrate to Ray Data for working with distributed datasets.

-PyTorch Datasets are replaced by the :class:`Dataset <ray.data.Dataset>` abtraction, and the PyTorch DataLoader is replaced by the :meth:`Dataset.iter_torch_batches() <ray.data.Dataset.iter_torch_batches>`.
+PyTorch Datasets are replaced by the :class:`Dataset <ray.data.Dataset>` abtraction, and the PyTorch DataLoader is replaced by :meth:`Dataset.iter_torch_batches() <ray.data.Dataset.iter_torch_batches>`.

 Built-in PyTorch Datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~